mpv-player/mpv/DOCS/man/console.rst

 ESC
     Hide the console.

-ENTER
+ENTER, Ctrl+J and Ctrl+M
     Run the typed command.

 Shift+ENTER
     Type a literal newline character.

+LEFT and Ctrl+B
+    Move the cursor to the previous character.

+RIGHT and Ctrl+F
+    Move the cursor to the next character.

-Ctrl+LEFT and Ctrl+RIGHT
+Ctrl+LEFT and Alt+B
+    Move the cursor to the beginning of the current word, or if between words, to the beginning of the previous word.

+Ctrl+RIGHT and Alt+F
-    Move cursor to previous/next word.
+    Move the cursor to the end of the current word, or if between words, to the end of the next word.

+HOME and Ctrl+A
+    Move the cursor to the start of the current line.

+END and Ctrl+E
+    Move the cursor to the end of the current line.

+BACKSPACE and Ctrl+H
+    Delete the previous character.

+Ctrl+D
+    Hide the console if the current line is empty, otherwise delete the next character.

+Ctrl+BACKSPACE and Ctrl+W
+    Delete text from the cursor to the beginning of the current word, or if between words, to the beginning of the previous word.

+Ctrl+DEL and Alt+D
+    Delete text from the cursor to the end of the current word, or if between words, to the end of the next word.

+Ctrl+U
+    Delete text from the cursor to the beginning of the current line.

+Ctrl+K
+    Delete text from the cursor to the end of the current line.

+Ctrl+C
+    Clear the current line.

-UP and DOWN
+UP and Ctrl+P
+    Move back in the command history.

+DOWN and Ctrl+N
-    Navigate command history.
+    Move forward in the command history.

 PGUP
     Go to the first command in the history.

 PGDN
-    Stop navigating command history.
+    Stop navigating the command history.

 INSERT
     Toggle insert mode.

+Ctrl+V
+    Paste text (uses the clipboard on X11 and Wayland).

 Shift+INSERT
     Paste text (uses the primary selection on X11 and Wayland).

-TAB
+TAB and Ctrl+I
     Complete the command or property name at the cursor.

-Ctrl+C
-    Clear current line.

-Ctrl+K
-    Delete text from the cursor to the end of the line.

 Ctrl+L
     Clear all log messages from the console.

-Ctrl+U
-    Delete text from the cursor to the beginning of the line.

-Ctrl+V
-    Paste text (uses the clipboard on X11 and Wayland).

-Ctrl+W
-    Delete text from the cursor to the beginning of the current word.

 Commands
 --------